 A professional musician who sang backing vocals on recordings by artists such as Buddy Holly and Roy Orbison, Linville worked at a small radio station in Clovis, New Mexico, in 1963.
 He preserved that station’s Associated Press wire releases and later donated them to The Sixth Floor Museum.
 Recorded March 26, 1999.

 Mr. Linville passed away on November 3, 2001.

 A noted composer whose music has been performed around the world, Little is the composer of the opera JFK, which had its world premiere at the Fort Worth Opera in 2016.
 Little was interviewed alongside JFK librettist Royce Vavrek.
-Recorded March 24 and April 15, 2016.
+Recorded March 24 and April 15, 2016, and September 30, 2020.

 Little was born in Trauma Room One at Parkland Memorial Hospital on November 29, 1963, one week after the assassination.
 As a college radio broadcaster in 1983, he recorded an interview with Nellie Connally.
 Recorded August 7, 2019.

 A Canadian native, Litwin became interested in the Kennedy assassination in 1975.
 He documented his shift from conspiracy theorist to lone gunman researcher in his book, I Was a Teenage JFK Conspiracy Freak (2018).
 He is currently writing a follow-up book on the assassination.
 Recorded March 5, 2020.